 When it comes to the science behind CBD — there’s a lot to unpack.
 In one of our previous blog posts, we talked about the endocannabinoid system (ECS) and how different cannabinoid groups can impact your body.
 There are, however, even more, significant factors that impact how our bodies react to cannabinoids like CBD.

 We’ll get into that major piece of foreshadowing in just a second.
 As CBD research becomes more sophisticated, people are looking beyond impact in general terms.
 They want precision.
-People want to know exactly how much CBD they need to take to achieve maximum effectiveness for them.
+People want to know exactly how much CBD they need to take to achieve maximum effectiveness for them for a variety of issues they have such as anxiety.
 Perhaps more importantly, they want to know the “best way” to take CBD.

 What Is Bioavailability?

 While it might sound like a cool new Playstation game, bioavailability is all about absorption.
 Stay with us.
 It mainly refers to the proportion of any compound or substance that enters the bloodstream.
 In layman’s terms, how much and what rate something gets absorbed into your blood.